 For sporadic camping in ideal weather situations, an inexpensive tent will likely meet your family’s needs.

-For tougher weather conditions or when purchasing a tent as a long-term investment, consider purchasing a better-built and more expensive model.
+For tougher weather conditions or when purchasing a tent as a long-term investment, consider purchasing more expensive camping gear including a higher-end tent.

 Additional planning tip: Be sure to check out this guide on how to rent an RV if you’d like your camping shelter to come in the form of a park model, motor home, or travel trailer!

-One thing that I cannot stress enough when preparing your family camping list is to be sure to pack weather-appropriate clothing.
+One thing that I cannot stress enough when preparing your master packing list is to check the weather forecast and pack weather-appropriate clothing.

 Choose lightweight fabrics that are moisture-wicking so you can reuse the same top and bottoms a few times.

-Likewise, be sure to pack layers of clothing in anticipation of cool evenings and/or unexpected changes in temperature.
+Likewise, be sure to pack layers of clothing in anticipation of cool evenings and/or unexpected rain or other changes in temperature.